JaxPlays-Inc/jaxplays.org/content/shows/The-Legend-of-St-Nick.md

 - Family
 - Holiday
 - Fantasy
-Description: "When a lone woodsman named Nicholas and his dog Stella rescue a fairy named Prudence from a cold prank by the mischievous Jack Frost, they don't realize they've opened up a whole new world, kindling the wrath of Aneira, the Wicked Winter Witch."
+description: "When a lone woodsman named Nicholas and his dog Stella rescue a fairy named Prudence from a cold prank by the mischievous Jack Frost, they don't realize they've opened up a whole new world, kindling the wrath of Aneira, the Wicked Winter Witch."
 ---
 When a lone woodsman named Nicholas and his dog Stella rescue a fairy named Prudence from a cold prank by the mischievous Jack Frost, they don't realize they've opened up a whole new world, kindling the wrath of Aneira, the Wicked Winter Witch.